Revisit this page for updates and additional resources.

-Renters in Austin may qualify for rental assistance money in the lottery program that is accepting applicants May 4th-6th, apply at atxrenthelp.org.
+Renters in Austin may qualify for rental assistance money in the lottery RENT program that is accepting applicants in an ongoing fashion, apply at atxrenthelp.org.

 Homeowners who need help with mortgage assistance and property taxes, visit COA’s Avoiding Forclosure page.
 The Hope Preservation Foundation has a 24/7 HOPE hotline to provide personalized advice from housing counseling agencies.
 Call 888-995-HOPE (4673).